booksbybillionaires/Books-By-Billionaires/README.md

   - /index
 ---

-## "I'm sure the more we read what is written by Billionaires, the more we will think like one."
+## I'm sure the more we read what is written by Billionaires, the more we will think like one.

 ## Want to learn to Program?
 Check [This](https://www.youtube.com/channel/UCwqGN-vQb6eGs1IUVP1Czow) out.